dakk/dqpu/docs/source/index.md

 ::::

-The following process outlines how clients can submit quantum circuits for sampling using the DQPU contract:
+The following process outlines how clients can submit quantum circuits for sampling using the DQPU contract on NEAR blockchain:

 1. **Client Submits Job**: A *Client* sends a quantum circuit along with a reward to the DQPU smart contract